 Efficient housing management

-As a Public Service Mutual, tenant members are directly involved in governing and developing their co-operatives such as tenant selection, collecting rents, book keeping and maintenance of the properties.
+As a Public Service Mutual, tenant members are directly involved in governing and developing their co-operatives such as tenant selection and most co-operatives are active in collecting rents, book keeping and maintenance of the properties.
 All tenant members are encouraged to attend meetings and are encouraged to apply for positions on the Board and sub-committees.

-With the high level of member engagement and sense of ownership in the co-operative, houses are well maintained with low vacancy rates and rentals in arrears helping to improve the efficiency and viability of CEHL’s operations.
+With the high level of member engagement and sense of ownership in the co-operative, houses are well maintained with low vacancy rates and rent arrears helping to improve the efficiency and viability of CEHL’s operations.

 In addition to the immediate benefits to members, the CEHL model is also an efficient and effective means to deliver subsidised housing when compared to public or community housing, as a component of a wider programme.